FelixOnline/v2/content/articles/2012-12-7-so-close-imperial-at-the-awards.md

 subtitle: >
   Close but not cigar for Imperial.
 It's an honour just to be nominated, right?
 date: "2012-12-07 00:38:20 +0000"

 # Attributes from Felix Online V1
 id: "3025"
 old_path: /news/3025/so-close-imperial-at-the-awards
 aliases:
  - /news/3025/so-close-imperial-at-the-awards
+imported: true
+comments:
+ - I was really scared by what I read online about Imperial social life After the first term I managed to get out clubbing at least twice a week and still getting really good grades I am absolutely not the only one I can definitely say that more than 60 of people are really social and go out a lot Some big events like FCK ME ITS CHRISTMAS had more students from Imperial than from any other university from my hall more than 80 people went to that event I feel also that the people in the Union work hard to improve the experience the societies are really good but Metric is one of the worst thing I have ever seen at least London has really good gradesIt was a beautiful and intense term and I am happier than I have ever been to have chosen Imperial

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true